 Other Web Client Types – other types of client programs use HTTP Protocol to download files from Web Servers:

-- API Web Clients – API Web Clients (e.g. scripts) can use an HTTP-based API to download data files from a web server.
-These data files are typically processed by a client-side script or program and aren’t displayed directly to the user.
+- API Web Clients – API Web Clients (programs/scripts) can use an HTTP-based API to download data files from a web server.
+These data files are typically processed by a client-side script or program.

 - Downloaders – some Web Clients are simply Downloaders, meaning all they do is use HTTP to download files and store them on the hard drive.
 Later, the user can do something with those downloaded files.